 How to Get Stacks Testnet Tokens from Faucet

-- Navigate to the Stacks Testnet Faucet website.
+- Access the Faucet: Navigate to the official STX Testnet Faucet website.

-- 0.1 STX tokens will then be transferred to your wallet address typically within a few minutes.
+- Receive Tokens: After submitting your address, you should see 0.1 STX tokens deposited into your wallet, typically within a few minutes.

 What is the Stacks Testnet?